-The combination of outside temperatures of 90 degrees and above coupled with high humidity generally provides the setting for heat-related stress and illness.
+The combination of outside temperatures at 90 degrees and above along with high humidity generally provides the setting for heat-related stress and illness.

 - Try to do your run and outdoor exercise in the morning or evening so you avoid that hottest part of the day.
 Early morning is the most tranquil part of the day – give it a try once and see if you like it.

-- Wear loose-fitting and light colored clothing and drink plenty of water.
+- Wear loose-fitting, light-colored clothing and drink plenty of water.

 - Don’t forget to wear sunscreen.

 - Watch your head.
 Don’t forget to wear a hat, but make it a loose-fitting mesh or breathable material.
 Your body loses a lot of heat through your head but the covering helps to protect your scalp, ears and face.

 - If you’ve just started your outdoor running because you have been training in a gym, take it slow.
 Start your run at a reduced pace as your body adapts to the summer heat.